Skip to main content

 • Types of Role:

 • Core Roles: Circles must include three Core Roles: Internal Coordinator, External Coordinator, and Group Admin.
 Together they help to support the team, coordinate with other teams, and keep team records accessible.
-These roles are re-elected every six months.
+These roles are re-elected at least every six months.

 • All other roles: beyond the three Core Roles, the circle’s team is free to create any other Role to meet its mandate.
 Teams are all different, but may have some roles in common.
-Guidance for Templates roles is coming shortly.

 • Creating or Amending Roles: